 - SLI Compliance, a Division of Gaming Laboratories International, LLC

-Only ONC-approved test methods can be used to test products intended for certification in the Program (please note that any individual or organization may submit test methods to ONC for approval).
+Only ONC-approved test methods can be used to test products intended for certification in the Certification Program (please note that any individual or organization may submit test methods to ONC for approval).
 Test methods (test procedures, test data, and test tools) are used by ONC-ATLs and ONC-Authorized Certification Bodies (ONC-ACBs) to evaluate the conformance and functionality of Health IT Modules.